brandur/singularity/README.md

 The results will appear in `public/`.

+## Development

+Rebuild on changes in content directories using fswatch:

+    brew install fswatch
+    make watch

 ## Deployment

 The repository will deploy to S3 automatically from the Travis build when